 “Eat from the tops of your lists”.

 This is advice we often give to every bracket.
 Since our lists are in order from the top “very best food” to the bottom “good choice”.
 Let’s go back to that Yellow container.
 If you choose the very last food on the Yellow list, rice cakes, you will probably get hungry faster than if you ate that sweet potato from the top of the list.
 You will get the most nutrients from the top of the lists too.
-I say to use the top 1/3 of your lists, for the long lists that works out to be the top 10-12 foods.
+I say to use the top 1/3 of your lists, for the long lists that work out to be the top 10-12 foods.
 The shorter lists you can figure out pretty easily.
 I have some ideas for the most common veggies on top of our lists HERE.

 Have a plan for your hungriest part of the day.

 If you know at 3 pm, after lunch but before supper, you have a problem with wanting to eat.
 Then plan for that time.
-A small snack like an apple or cut veggies, a huge glass of ice water, a warm cup of tea are all things that you can plan and account for.
+A small snack like an apple or cut veggies, a huge glass of ice water, a warm cup of tea is all things that you can plan and account for.
 I plan a snack for between supper and bedtime because that is my hardest time.

 Consider the timing of your foods and meals.

 If I eat a heavy carb breakfast like oatmeal with bananas, by mid-morning I am STARVING!!
 I have to balance my meals a little better than that.
 Oatmeal with some butter, a teaspoon or two of maple syrup with a serving of protein like eggs, bacon, or sausage, will keep me full all the way till lunchtime.